 Your script is a bit of a collaborative process with the whole team.
 How does that unfold?

 I’d written the arc of the narrative and some dialogue before casting, but in a sense, it’s a lot easier to write for a certain actor than it is for an abstract idea of a character.
 One of the things I love about working collaboratively with actors and a production team is the amazing ideas that come out of the process of playing and exploring scenes.
 We come up with ideas, and sometimes we think ‘Ha, let’s never do that again’, but other things are pure gold.
 I guess it gives everyone involved – the cast and the production team – a richer experience in the course of preparing the production, because it’s not ‘I’m performing in this’ but ‘together we are creating this’.

 Did you have any pleasant surprises in casting that caused you to change course?

 Actually, one gentlemen who’s been part of the theatre scene forever – and he’s quite an elderly man and hasn’t performed for a number of years – came along and said ‘look I think this is really exciting, I want to be part of this’, so we decided to write Grandpa into the script because his energy and his enthusiasm for the project is just wonderful.
 I think it’s great that we have the room to do that.

 What role do shows like this play in the Townsville community’s flood recovery?

 I want it to be a real celebration of the resilience of the community and it’s ability to band together in the midst of something so challenging.
-A couple of people have asked “Is it too soon to do this?
+I have had a couple of people say to me “Is it too soon to do this?
 Some people might not react well to this” and I think there’s a danger to that, but I think that there’s also this side of it that provides an avenue where people can continue to share their experience of the whole event with other people.
 That stays important for quite some time in the healing process.